abcbdf/qt_calendar/README.md

 # qt_calendar
-A past project implemented with qt
+A past calendar project implemented with qt